rmj3197/QuadratiK/README.rst

 Installing Dependencies with Poetry
 *************************************

-`QuadratiK` uses the Poetry package manager for dependency management and installation.
-If you don't have Poetry installed, you can install it by following the instructions on the `Poetry Documentation`_.

 After setting up your virtual environment and cloning the repository, navigate to the `QuadratiK` directory: